metahkg/metahkg-docs/docs/deploy/deploy.md

 :::

 :::tip Tags
+New images are built every commit.

+Some tags are maintained:

+- latest
+- major versions (e.g. 5)
+- minor versions (e.g. 5.0)

-The images follow a rolling release (new images are built every commit).
-There is ONLY ONE TAG (latest) that is maintained.
-Other than latest, there are tags with the name being the commit hash.
+There are also tags with the name being the commit hash.
 They are used for testing purpose only.
 :::

 :::tip Nginx container
 The nginx container is still built locally since it is just some copying of files.
 :::

-You can use prebuilt images so you don't need to waste hardware building (given that your machine might crash due to high memory usage).
+You can use prebuilt images so you don't need to waste time building (given that your machine might crash due to high memory usage).

 ### Environment